337-989-1212

 • Asking witnesses pointed questions, such as “Did you see the other driver hit me?”

-Get Help From Experienced Wreck Lawyers
+Get Help from Experienced Lawyers

 Police motorbike behind auto accident

 If you’re able to collect witness statements, gather the necessary information from the other driver, and document evidence from the scene, it can help make things easier later on.
 However, the reality is that many people are too physically hurt or emotionally traumatized after their car accidents to do anything besides getting medical treatment.
-That’s why having experienced wreck lawyers who know the right questions to ask can be to your advantage.
+That’s why having experienced lawyers who know the right car accident questions to ask can be to your advantage.

 If you or someone you love has been hurt in a car accident in Lafayette, Metairie, or a surrounding Louisiana community, contact The Law Offices of Blaine Barrilleaux to help you take the right steps.
 From questioning witnesses to helping you gather information to support your case, we are a personal injury law firm with years of experience handling car accident claims and can help you navigate every step of the way.